The Big H has commissioned a load of custom CB650Rs from its dealers – and some of them are really rather tasty…

 “Neo Sports Café rides with the legendary CB750 Four”

 For Espace Motos, the legend of the CB750 Four lives on in the spirit of the Neo Sports Café family, led by the CB1000R and hugely popular CB650R.
 To respect the legend they added a raised, flatter brown leather seat and for the paint chose green with gold pinstriping, plus an ‘80s Honda logo.
 The paint also extends to the headlight surround, front mudguard, rear scoops and spring.
-Vintagestyle barend mirrors, black footpegs and scrambler tyres complete the makeover.Enjoy more Fast Bikes reading in the four-weekly magazine.
+Vintagestyle barend mirrors, black footpegs and scrambler tyres complete the makeover.Enjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.